jeffqchen/Diamond-Monster-3D-VRAM-Expansion/README.md

 Double check all connections with a multimeter and magnifying glass.

 **This step must be verified 100%.
 Mistakes in this step will be very difficult to fix once the adapter board is installed.**

+#### Solder On Signal Attenuation Resistors

+Solder on the 47 Ohm resistor onto the adapter boards.
+Don't screw this easy one up.

 ### RAM Modules